emnify/product-docs/DEVELOPMENT.md

 This should be enough for you to [run a local server](#local-development).

 > **Note**
-> The actual values are necessary for working on the search functionality.
+> The actual values are necessary for working on the Algolia DocSearch implementation.
 > If you're an emnify employee and need these keys, contact the docs team.
 > Otherwise, please [open an issue](https://github.com/emnify/product-docs/issues/new/choose).